watsonfellowship/watson-51/_fellows/noah-vargas.md

 ---

-Over the course of the year, I examined how the climate crisis has affected various Indigenous communities from 6 countries.
-I found that its impact varied from one community to another, resulting in diverse forms of resilience around the world.
+Over the course of the year, I examined how the climate crisis has affected Indigenous communities around the world.
+I found that its impact varied across communities, resulting in diverse forms of resilience.